• Email

 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won't cost you a penny more)!
 Click here to read my full Disclosure and Privacy Policy..

-Flag Templates
+Flag Templates for Pennant Banners

 Bunting isn’t hard to make but having different size flag templates will make it easier for you.

-Bunting hanging on a bulletin board
+Patriotic bunting hanging on a porch.

 Tip: Read all of the steps before you begin.